mspnp/samples/solutions/secure-hybrid-network/README.md

 - azurepowershell
 - azurecli
 products:
-  - azure-app-service
+  - azure-vpn-gateway
-  - azure-log-analytics
+  - azure-virtual-network
-  - azure-key-vault
+  - azure-firewall
-  - azure-sql-database
+  - azure-vpn-gateway
-description: This sample deploys Azure virtual networks in a hub and spoke configuration.
-An Azure Firewall and Bastion host are also deployed.
-Optionally, a VPN gateway and sample workload (virtual machines) can be deployed.
+description: This sample deploys a hub and spoke network, a mock on-premises network, and connects both with a site-to-site VPN connection.
 ---

 # Basic web app deployment

 [![Build Status](https://nepeters-devops.visualstudio.com/arm-template-validation-pipelines/_apis/build/status/basic-web-app?branchName=master)](https://nepeters-devops.visualstudio.com/arm-template-validation-pipelines/_build/latest?definitionId=131&branchName=master)

-This sample deploys Azure virtual networks in a hub and spoke configuration.
-An Azure Firewall and Bastion host are also deployed.
-Optionally, a VPN gateway and sample workload (virtual machines) can be deployed.
+This sample deploys a hub and spoke network, a mock on-premises network, and connects both with a site-to-site VPN connection.

 Where applicable, each resource is configured to send diagnostics to an Azure Log Analytics instance.